 It was a fine bright day and a chance to enjoy a covering of sand at Rinsey Cove.
-On a low tide, the beach looked spectacular, white waves crashing in on the new beach, over the multi-coloured rocks.
+On a low tide, the beach looked spectacular, with white waves crashing in on the new beach over the multi-coloured rocks.
 Matt’s interview on a previous visit introduces the geology here and you can get more detail from Mark’s comment and link at the bottom of this post.
 It’s always a pleasure to visit the wild elements at this top left hand corner of the Lizard Peninsula.
 Highly recommended.

 The beach as a metaphor for life.

 Secrets coves and beaches, ideal for Georgia.

 The view from the waterline, at low tide in Rinsey Cove.